Portuguese Spicy Shrimp

 1 Chicken Bouillon cube

-1/4 cup Portuguese Vinho Verde or very dry wine
+1/4 cup Portuguese Vinho Verde or very dry white wine

 1/4 tsp salt